-These clinkers have nubs on their sides, ensuring that a gap always remains between separate clinkers and the joints remain open.
+These bricks have nubs on their sides, ensuring that a gap always remains between them and the joints remain open.
 These gaps, too, can eventually become clogged with sediment.

 Open paving patterns

-Ordinary clinkers can also be laid in open or semi-open patterns.
-The open parts can be filled with grass, gravel or shells.
-Bricks come in a wide variety of types, and with a bit of creativity, all manner of patterns can be conceived, and stones also come in a range of different types.
-Even the percentage of openings in the paving can be determined by varying the pattern.
+Ordinary road bricks can also be laid in open or semi-open patterns.
+The open spaces can be filled with soil and grass, gravel or shells.
+Bricks come in a wide variety of types, and with a bit of creativity, all manner of patterns can be conceived.
+The amount of open space in the pavement can be determined by varying the pattern.
 Important factors for preventing subsidence are the quality of the foundation and the stability of the pattern.
-This type of paving cannot support heavy loads.
+Open paving patterns cannot support heavy loads.

-Gravel or stone chippings with a consistent average grain diameter can be used on porous foundations.
-On less solid foundations, subsidence will mean that holes will have to be filled periodically.
-Gravel and stone chippings can be used for footpaths and for cycle paths and car parks that are used less intensively.
+Gravel or stone aggregate with a consistent average grain diameter can be used on porous foundations.
+On less solid foundations, subsidence will require that holes be periodically filled.
+Gravel and stone aggregate can be used for footpaths and for cycle paths and car parks that are used less intensively.

-Shells and stone chippings can be used as loose covering layers or strewn to become embedded in sand or clay.
-With less solid foundations, these types of paving, like gravel and stone chippings, can require a great deal of maintenance.
+Shells can be used as a loose covering layer or strewn to become embedded in sand or clay.
+When used on less solid foundations, this type of paving, like gravel and stone aggregate, can require a great deal of maintenance.
 Stabilisation mats can be used for added stability and to help the material retain its shape, and for use on less solid foundations.

-These surfaces consist of a mixture of humus and road metal or gravel in a stabilising mat.
+This kind of surface consists of a mixture of humus and gravel or stone aggregate in a stabilising mat.
 Grass is sown on the top layer, after which it is compacted.

 Woodchips and pine bark